FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Retention Rate

 If your monthly churn is 3%, your monthly retention rate is 97%.
 Retention is the compounding engine behind sustainable SaaS growth.
-Small improvements in retention create outsized long-term impact because they compound month over month.
+Of all the SaaS metrics, retention rate punishes the worst when ignored and rewards the most when nudged.

 Retention Rate = 100% - Churn Rate